What Is The Square Root Of 208

 3. Exception handling for special cases (negative inputs, NaN, infinities).

 Because the algorithm converges quadratically, each iteration roughly doubles the number of correct digits.
-Starting from a 5‑digit estimate, two Newton steps bring the result to the full 15‑digit precision required for double‑precision floating‑point numbers.
+Starting from a 5‑digit estimate, two Newton steps bring the result to the full 15‑digit precision required for double‑precision floating‑point numbers And that's really what it comes down to..

 Pedagogical Perspective